Alerts in SAP HANA Database and Data Lake

 - Step 5

-The Business Technology Platform (BTP) includes a service called the Alert Notification Service (ANS) that provides a common way for other services or applications running in the BTP to send out notifications such as an email, a post to a Microsoft Teams or Slack channel, the creation of a ticket in
+The SAP Business Technology Platform (BTP) includes a service called the SAP Alert Notification service for SAP BTP (ANS) that provides a common way for other services or applications running in the SAP BTP to send out notifications such as an email, a post to a Microsoft Teams or Slack channel, the creation of a ticket in

-, or a webhook to send events to any Internet REST endpoint.
-The SAP HANA Cloud database and data lake pass on events to ANS when an alert is triggered.For an overview of ANS and information about the different service plans including free tier, see SAP Alert Notification Service for SAP BTP in the SAP Discovery Center and watch the associated video SAP Alert Notification service for SAP BTP - Overview.
+For an overview of the SAP Alert Notification service for SAP BTP and information about the different service plans including free tier, see SAP Alert Notification service for SAP BTP in the SAP Discovery Center and watch the associated video SAP Alert Notification service for SAP BTP - Overview.

-In this step, ANS will be configured to act on the incoming notifications by sending an email with the details of the alert.
-First, an instance of the alert notification service will be created.
+In this step, the Alert Notification Service will be configured to act on the incoming notifications by sending an email with the details of the alert.
+First, an instance of the Alert Notification Service will be created.
 Then, two conditions will be created; one that matches notifications sent from a SAP HANA database and the other from a data lake.
 An email action will also be created that describes who to send an email to and what content to include in the email when one of the conditions occurs.
 Finally, a subscription will be created that will use the two conditions and the action.
 Having the conditions and actions separate from the subscription enables them to be reused in multiple subscriptions.

 -

-Create an instance of the Alert Notification Service in the SAP BTP Cockpit.
+Create an instance of the Alert Notification service in the SAP BTP Cockpit.

 -